-The 1800m x 30m sealed runway provides significant efficiencies for aviation operations in the Kimberley / Timor Sea area.
-It can handle jet traffic, making direct flights to and from state capitals a feasible option for oil and gas and other offshore operators, as well as enabling emergency support services to be provided to offshore operations and the ability to facilitate convenient visits by company executives to offshore facilities.
+The 1800m x 30m sealed runway provides significant efficiencies for aviation operations in the Kimberley and Timor Sea areas of northern Australia.
+The airport can support narrow-body airline and charter traffic, making direct flights to and from state capitals a feasible option for oil and gas and other offshore operators, as well as enabling emergency support services to be provided to offshore operations and the ability to facilitate convenient visits by company executives to offshore facilities.
 It has all the equipment and facilities necessary to provide aviation logistic support to operations including coastal surveillance services, the oil and gas industry, pearling, aquaculture, fisheries, minerals exploration and mining, aerial surveys, defence, tourism and other operations requiring a support base in the Kimberley.

 All buildings are cyclone-rated and termite-treated, with 80 en-suite single accommodation rooms.
 Hangar One, measuring 529m², can accommodate one S92 helicopters, while Hangar Two, measuring 774m², can accommodate three S92 helicopters.